lingeringwillx/RefPack-QFS-Resources/README.md

 [Explanation of LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): RefPack is based on the LZ77 compression algorithm.

-[Explanation of zlib](https://www.euccas.me/zlib/): zlib is a popular compression library and a lot of the techniques employed in zlib are utilized in RefPack compression code.
+[Explanation of zlib](https://www.euccas.me/zlib/): zlib is a popular compression library and a lot of the techniques employed in zlib are also utilized in RefPack compression code.

 #### Implementations